 Given the diverse nature of the research we support, the guidelines below do not prescribe precisely how and when investigators should share research data.
 Instead they should be used to ensure that the principles of the policy are adhered to.

 - To the sharing of final research data for research purposes.

 - To basic research, clinical studies, surveys and other types of research supported by CRUK.

 - Especially to unique data that cannot readily be replicated.

 - To projects that transform or link pre-existing datasets.

-The data from all activities in the preparation for and arising out of Phase I and II clinical trials which CRUK sponsors and which are initiated by its Centre for Drug Development, after approval by its New Agents Committee, is not automatically covered under this Data Sharing Policy.
+The data from all activities in the preparation for and arising out of phase 1 and 2 clinical trials which CRUK sponsors and which are initiated by its Centre for Drug Development, after approval by its New Agents Committee, is not automatically covered under this Data Sharing Policy.
 For clarity on the position, please contact the Centre for Drug Development on a trial by trial basis.

 We recognise that data sharing strategies will vary according to the type of data collected and thus do not specify the exact content and format of the data sharing plan.
 We recommend that data should be shared using established standards and existing resources where possible.
 The following should be considered when developing a data sharing plan: